semeval2025-task1/semeval2025-task1.github.io/index.md

 Development (model/system selection) data are now available from the [Development Data page](/data/dev/development_data.md).

+Evaluation (competition ranking) data are now available from the [Evaluation Data page](/data/test/test_data.md).

+Note that CodaBench submissions are limited in the evaluation phase to ensure that model selection is fair.
+If you wish to test systems for model selection purposes during the evaluation phase, we have set up benchmarks using the training ([Subtask A](https://www.codabench.org/competitions/4921/), [Subtask B](https://www.codabench.org/competitions/4923/)) and development sets ([Subtask A](https://www.codabench.org/competitions/4920/), [Subtask B](https://www.codabench.org/competitions/4922/)).

 #### Sample Data

 See the [Sample Data page](/data/sample/sample_data.md) to explore a sample of (English) training data for both subtasks A and B.